Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 ### General comments on flexible implementations of algorithms

 As a general rule, you want to make your algorithm implementations adaptable by providing handles for polymorphism.
-Either by providing options for certain functions, like we did with `less` above, or by using generic functions for abstract data types.
+Either by providing options for certain functions, like we did with `less` above or by using generic functions for abstract data types.

-You might be able to experiment to optimal data structures and implementation of operations when you implement an algorithm for a given use, but by providing handles for modifying your function you make the code more reusable.
-Even in cases where the algorithm will function correctly for different uses, you might still want to provide flexibility; the performance of algorithms often depend on on the usage.
-In asymptotic analysis we generally prefer implementations that have theoretical better running times, but in practise we want the fastest code and that is not necessarily the asymptotically fastest algorithms.
+You might be able to experiment with optimal data structures and implementation of operations when you implement an algorithm for a given use, but by providing handles for modifying your function you make the code more reusable.
+Even in cases where the algorithm will perform correctly for different applications, you might still want to provide flexibility; the performance of algorithms often depend on the usage.
+In an asymptotic analysis we generally prefer implementations that have theoretical better running times, but in practise, we want the fastest code, and that is not necessarily the asymptotically fastest algorithms.
 We hide away constants when we use “big-O” analysis, but those constants matter, so you want users of your implementations to be able to replace data structures and operations used in your algorithm implementations.

 Figuring out how to best provide this flexibility in your implementations often require some experimentation.
 For abstract data structures, generic functions are usually the best approach.
 For something like comparison in the sorting example above, all three solutions (generic functions, operator overloading, or providing a function with a good default) are probably equally good.
 But just like experimentation and some thinking is involved in designing good software interfaces, the same is needed in algorithmic programming.